 Students will be responsible for 3-credits AU tuition for their participation in the program.
 All students are responsible for international airfare, in-country transport, meals, immunizations and visa fees.

 WHO SHOULD ATTEND

-The interdisciplinary nature of the program is designed for graduate students with an interest in international trade, development, and international organizations, and is ideal for those who wish to improve their knowledge and expertise of current issues in WTO negotiations.
+The interdisciplinary nature of the program is designed for graduate students with an interest in international affairs, global governance, and international organizations, and is ideal for those who wish to improve their knowledge and expertise of current issues in global governance negotiations.